huangbaihua001/huangbaihua001.github.io/content/about.en.md

 <pre>

-13 years of experience in software development, more than 5 years of project and team management experience.
+Full-stack developer,13 years of experience in software development, more than 5 years of project and team management experience.
 Specialized in system analysis, technical architecture,software engineering,and soft development consulting.
 I have some experience and insights in high performance, high availability,distributed,high concurrency,and large scale data processing systems.